-Rabies in Rwanda
+Rabies in South Sudan

-Rabies is considered a risk and has been reported in domestic animals in this country.
+Rabies has been reported in domestic and wild animals in this country.
 Bats may also carry rabies-like viruses.

 - Travellers should avoid contact with all animals.
 Rabies is preventable with prompt post-exposure treatment. - Following a possible exposure, wounds should be thoroughly cleansed and an urgent local medical assessment sought, even if the wound appears trivial. - Post-exposure treatment and advice should be in accordance with national guidelines.